Congressman Accused Of Harassment Defends Himself, Says He Saw Aide As A 'Soul Mate'

 "As you bask in this moment of extreme joy I want to share with you my sentiment of how richly it is deserved.
 You are kind and sensitive and caring and infectious with your laugh.
 You are and have been a complete partner to me and you have brought me much happiness," Meehan writes.

-He also talks about visiting the Vietnam Veterans Memorial after they got ice cream and finding a fallen soldier with the last name Meehan, and another nearby last name the same as the aide's.
+He also talks about visiting the Vietnam Veterans Memorial after they got ice cream and finding a fallen soldier with the last name Meehan, and another nearby with the same last name as the aide's.

 "As I traced the monument with my finger, I wondered who they were and why their plans ended so sadly and abruptly," Meehan writes.
 "As we travel our paths together, I am comforted that there is more unwritten."